IWSLT/IWSLT.github.io/_pages/2025/conference.md

 ## Registration

 Please register to the IWSLT Conference via the ACL [registration page](https://2025.aclweb.org/registration/).
-Notice that per the ACL policy accepted scientific papers must have one author register their paper to present.
+Accepted scientific papers must have one author register their paper to present.
 Workshop shared task papers do not need to register their paper to present.

 Please note: All conference attendees must be registered to attend the conference.
 If an author is not registered, they will not be able to access the venue or Underline site.